 The relationship between Harley Quinn and The Joker, DC Comics's infamously murderous clowns, has been the subject of heated debate since the Suicide Squad film was announced.
 The couple's comic book history is filled with physical violence, mental abuse and misogyny, painting Harley as a battered, unstable woman who keeps coming back for more.

-So, the first question on the minds of DC fans was how in the world the film would accurately reflect Joker and Harley's tumultuous relationship without glorifying abuse and violence against women.
-The answer?
-It couldn't, so it changed the relationship to reflect a different dynamic.
+So, the first question on the minds of DC fans was: how in the world would Suicide Squad accurately reflect Joker and Harley's tumultuous relationship without glorifying abuse and violence against women?
+The answer: It couldn't, so it changed the relationship to reflect a different dynamic.

 Comic To Film: How Harley And The Joker Changed